Housekeeping

-Housekeeping is the management and routine support activities of running and maintaining an organized physical institution occupied or used by people, like a house, ship, hospital or factory, such as cleaning, tidying/organizing, cooking, shopping, and bill payment.
+Housekeeping is the management and routine support activities of running and maintaining an organized physical institution occupied or used by people, like a house, ship, hospital, business or factory.
+The term may refer to cleaning, cooking, organization, shopping, and bill payment.
+The term is also used to refer to the money allocated for such use.
 These tasks may be performed by members of the household, or by persons hired for the purpose.
-This is a more broad role than a cleaner, who is focused only on the cleaning aspect.
-The term is also used to refer to the money allocated for such use.
-By extension, it may also refer to an office or a corporation, as well as the maintenance of computer storage systems.
+In the United States, the term is associated with institutional housekeeping at hotels and resorts but may also refer to domestic housekeeping.
+Housekeeper is a broader role than a cleaner, who is focused only on the cleaning aspect.
+The term may also refer to the maintenance of computer storage systems, records, etc.

-The basic concept can be divided into domestic housekeeping, for private households, and institutional housekeeping for commercial and other institutions providing shelter or lodging, such as hotels, resorts, inns, boarding houses, dormitories, hospitals and prisons.
-There are related concepts in industry known as workplace housekeeping and Industrial housekeeping, which are part of occupational health and safety processes.

 A housekeeper is a person employed to manage a household and the domestic staff.
 According to the 1861 Victorian era Mrs. Beeton's Book of Household Management, the housekeeper is second in command in the house and "except in large establishments, where there is a house steward, the housekeeper must consider herself as the immediate representative of her mistress".

+Domestic housekeeping refers to housekeeping by or for private households, while institutional housekeeping for commercial and other institutions providing shelter or lodging, such as hotels, resorts, inns, boarding houses, dormitories, hospitals and prisons.
+Additional concepts include workplace housekeeping and industrial housekeeping, which are part of occupational health and safety processes.